apache/mesos/docs/upgrades.md

 <a name="1-7-x-volume-mode-support"></a>

 * Previously the HOST_PATH/SANDBOX_PATH/IMAGE/SECRET/DOCKER_VOLUME volumes were always mounted for container in read-write mode, i.e., the `Volume.mode` field was not honored.
 Now we will mount these volumes based on the `Volume.mode` field so framework can choose to mount the volume for the container in either read-write mode or read-only mode.

+<a name="1-7-x-create-disk"></a>

+* To simplify the API for CSI-backed disk resources, the following operations are introduced to replace the experimental `CREATE_VOLUME`, `CREATE_BLOCK`, `DESTROY_VOLUME` and `DESTROY_BLOCK` operations:
+  * `CREATE_DISK` to create a `MOUNT` or `BLOCK` disk resource from a `RAW` disk resource.
+  * `DESTROY_DISK` to reclaim a `MOUNT` or `BLOCK` disk resource back to a `RAW` disk resource.

+<a name="1-7-x-json-serialization"></a>

+* As a result of adapting rapidjson for performance improvement, all JSON endpoints now conform to the ECMA-404 spec for JSON.
+This means that if a client has a JSON de-serializer that does not conform to ECMA-404, they may break.
+As an example, Mesos would previously serialize '/' as '\/', but the spec does not require the escaping and rapidjson does not escape '/'.

 ## Upgrading from 1.5.x to 1.6.x ##